d-beck/shopify-partner-agreement/shopify-partner-terms.md

     c. a **“Channel Developer”** develops an Application using the Shopify API to enable Merchants to display, promote and sell Merchant’s products to Customers through Channel Developer’s web or mobile platform (**“Channel Platform”**) via an integration with the Service.
 An Application developed by a Channel Developer is a **“Channel Application”**; and

     d. a **“Payment Gateway Developer”** develops an Application using the Shopify API to enable a payment system for Merchants to use with the Service.
-An Application developed by a Payment Gateway Developer is a **“Payment Gateway Application”**.
+An Application developed by a Payment Gateway Developer is a **“Payment Gateway Integration**.

+    e. a **“Payments Developer”** develops an Application using the Shopify API to enable a payment system for Merchants to use with the Service.
+An Application developed by a Payments Developer is a **“Payments Application”**.

-3. An **“Expert”** is a VAP who has been accepted by Shopify into the [Shopify Experts program](https://experts.shopify.com/), and is listed in the [Shopify Experts Directory](https://experts.shopify.com/sitemap).
+3. An **“Expert”** is a VAP who has been accepted by Shopify into the [Experts Marketplace](https://experts.shopify.com), and can publish a profile offering services to Merchants, or is listed as a VAP within the Experts Directory.

 4. A **“Plus Partner”** is a Partner who has met the Shopify Plus Partner criteria and has been accepted by Shopify into the [Shopify Plus Partner Program](https://www.shopify.com/plus/partners), has signed a Plus Partner Program addendum, and is listed on the [shopify.com/plus/partners](https://www.shopify.com/plus/partners).